(Originally posted 10/5/12 Revised & updated 5/19/22)

 Mom-ster was furious to see me all smiles and dressed like a princess.

-Dad had my afternoon snack of a peanut butter and jelly sandwich and glass of milk waiting for me on the counter.
+Dad had my afternoon snack of a peanut butter and jelly sandwich and a glass of milk waiting for me on the counter.
 I sat down and started to tell them about my day, that I had told the teacher I forgot my costume at home and how the kids in my class and I made my paper dress.

 Mom-ster stormed out of the kitchen.
 She tried to ruin my Halloween but didn’t succeed.